 If your home has a stipulated entryway, you’re in luck!
 But, if your entrance opens up into your living spaces with minimal privacy, you’re still in luck!
-We’ll show you how to design a foyer whether you have one or not with insightful inputs from Livspace designer Johan Chong.
+We have collated some ideas for foyer design that Livspace designer Johan Chong shared with us.

 #1: Determine the boundaries of a foyer design